 The Intellectual Property Enterprise Court (“IPEC”) small claims track enables people to enforce intellectual property and technology rights.
 The IPEC small claims track is designed to be faster and cheaper than other routes in IPEC or the High Court.

 The small claims track reduces the costs and speed of resolving claims for up to £10,000.
 The procedure is more informal.
 Legal costs are not recovered, other than Court fees incurred which can be recovered by the winner.
 This is a useful route for SMEs and individuals to enforce their intellectual property rights, when they might otherwise be deterred by the cost.

-The IPEC court is specialist and can handle the full range of intellectual property disputes ranging from:
+The IPEC court is specialist and can handle the full range of intellectual property and technology disputes ranging from:

 - Design right infringement;

 - Infringement of unregistered marks and passing off actions.